aerciyas/AngularJS-Node-tutorial-POC/README.md

 1) Download zip or clone this repository to your favorite folder in your system.

 2) In the terminal, go to root directory of the project and run 'npm install'.
-This should add content to a package called node_modules in the root directory of the project.
+This should create a package called node_modules in the root directory of the project.

 3) Again from the terminal, from the root direcotory, go to <root>/src/frontend.
 Run the command 'bower intall', this will create a package called bower_components in directory <root>/src/frontend.